EL-PFDD Meeting: Maternal Alloimmunization & HDFN Learn More

 Maternal alloimmunization and HDFN are rare and often misunderstood conditions.

-Highlight challenges families face during pregnancy and after birth
+Highlight the challenges families face during pregnancy and after birth

 Identify gaps in current care and treatment options